DanielD1988/Student-Management-System/README.md

 # Student-Management-System

-A student management system created using C#.
+A student management system created using C++.

 The system consists of 3 menus: